Fiser33/Fiser33.github.io/_posts/2024-01-23-swift-macro-impressions.markdown

 In my case I was trying to implement a custom annotation on Combine Subject property that would automatically add more code in order to implement "lazy load" mechanism with option to handle retries and propagate potential errors to the consumer side.

 # Summary
 Just to remind you, all the above are only my personal impressions after the recent first take on custom Swift Macro implementation.
-As the feature is still relatively new, we may see many improvements or changes over the next few versions.

 As I have mentioned several issues or limitations, there are also plenty of benefits.
+We already have two macros implemented in my current project and they do work as expected.

-So please don’t take it like you should not use Swift Macro at all for now.
-You should evaluate all the benefits and risks specifically for your project as with any new feature or technology.
+Keep in mind that the feature is still relatively new so we may see many improvements or changes over the next few versions.
+Any issue or information mentioned here may not apply for your project and you should evaluate all the benefits and risks specifically for your needs as with any new feature or technology.